cdpxe/CCEAP/documentation/docs.md

 The protocol is explicitly vulnerable against several [hiding patterns](http://ih-patterns.blogspot.de/p/introduction.html) so that switching protocols while explaining hiding patterns is not necessary.
 The protocol's structure is simple and self-explanatory and its implementation is kept at a minimum level of code lines to make it especially accessible to students.

-Please provide requests and feedback to the author: Steffen Wendzel, www.wendzel.de (steffen (at) wendzel (dot) de).
+Please send requests and feedback to the author: Steffen Wendzel, [www.wendzel.de](http://www.wendzel.de) (steffen (at) wendzel (dot) de).

 Research on covert channel teaching is currently performed by [Steffen Wendzel and Wojciech Mazurczyk](http://ih-patterns.blogspot.de/p/authorscontact.html).

 ## Installation